Is Keeping Your Mortgage After 65 Smart or a Major Risk?

 About Steve Kerby

 Steve Kerby is a lifetime resident of Oregon, having graduated from Southern Oregon University, where he majored in business.
-Throughout his 49 years in the financial services industry, Steve has maintained the most professional approach to each of his client’s needs.
+Throughout his over five decades in the financial services industry, Steve has maintained the most professional approach to each of his client’s needs.
 His background is extensive and based on helping people save money on taxes and making sure money set aside for retirement is safe and secure.If there is one asset that Steve exhibits, it is his ability to “listen.”
 Steve knows how important it is to understand each client’s goals and ambitions and to match them up with the best possible financial planning options.

 Once upon a time, the standard retirement goal was clear: pay off your home and live debt-free.
 However, changing economic realities have some retirees questioning this long-held belief.
 With historically low fixed interest rates available until recently, a growing number of seniors are opting to keep their mortgages, a gamble that could either pay off or leave them financially vulnerable.